apple/ml-pointconvformer/README.md

 ## Introduction

-We introduce PointConvFormer, a novel building block for point cloud based deep neural network architectures.
-PointConvFormer combines ideas from point convolution, where filter weights are only based on relative position, and Transformers where the attention computation takes the features into account.
-In our proposed new operation, feature difference between points in the neighborhood serves as an indicator to re-weight the convolutional weights.
-Hence, we preserved some of the translation-invariance of the convolution operation whereas taken attention into account to choose the relevant points for convolution.
-We also explore multi-head mechanisms as well.
-To validate the effectiveness of PointConvFormer, we experiment on both semantic segmentation and scene flow estimation tasks on point clouds with multiple datasets including ScanNet, SemanticKitti, FlyingThings3D and KITTI.
-Our results show that %the deep network built with PointConvFormer substantially outperforms classic convolutions, regular transformers, and voxelized sparse convolution approaches with smaller, more computationally efficient networks.
+We introduce PointConvFormer, a novel building block for point cloud based deep network architectures.
+Inspired by generalization theory, PointConvFormer combines ideas from point convolution, where filter weights are only based on relative position, and Transformers which utilize feature-based attention.
+In PointConvFormer, attention computed from feature difference between points in the neighborhood is used to modify the convolutional weights at each point.
+Hence, we preserved the invariances from point convolution, whereas attention helps to select relevant points in the neighborhood for convolution.
+PointConvFormer is suitable for multiple tasks that require details at the point level, such as segmentation and scene flow estimation tasks.
+Our results show that PointConvFormer offers a better accuracy-speed tradeoff than classic convolutions, regular transformers, and voxelized sparse convolution approaches.
+Visualizations show that PointConvFormer performs similarly to convolution on flat areas, whereas the neighborhood selection effect is stronger on object boundaries, showing that it has got the best of both worlds.

 ## Highlight
 1. We introduce PointConvFormer which modifies convolution by an attention weight computed from the  differences of local neighbourhood features.
 We further extend the PointConvFormer with a multi-head mechanism.
 2. We conduct thorough experiments on semantic segmentation tasks for both indoor and outdoor scenes, as well as  scene flow estimation from 3D point clouds on multiple datasets.
 Extensive ablation studies are conducted to study the properties and design choice of PointConvFormer.

+## Citation
+Please cite it as W. Wu, L. Fuxin, Q. Shan.
+PointConvFormer: Revenge of the Point-Cloud Convolution.
+CVPR 2023

 ## Installation